 Throughout the world, a golf handicap is recognised as representing the number of strokes that need to be deducted from the player’s actual (gross) score so that, when he plays to his average ability, his nett score equals a "Standard Score".
 The amount deducted (i.e. the player’s "handicap") is calculated so as to be representative of the player's current ability and potential at the point in time that they play in a competition.

-Only amateur golfers have handicaps and, the better the player, the lower the handicap.
-Professionals do not have handicaps, they play in competitions without handicaps.
+Generally, amateur golfers have handicaps and, the better the player, the lower the handicap.
+Professionals tend not to have handicaps as they play in competitions without handicaps.

 As a player improves, his handicap will reduce.
 Some highly-skilled players reach the stage where their handicaps are zero, better known as "scratch".
 A select few may even become so good that their handicap enters positive figures (e.g. +1, +2), which means they have to add strokes to their total for the round.